 Green Falls Pond is a 1.7 mile loop trail located near Voluntown, Connecticut that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, and canoeing and is accessible from April until October.
+The trail is primarily used for hiking, walking, and canoeing and is best used from April until October.

 Nice loop around the pond with some rocky areas.